ecr007/JavaScript-Rewind/07-Arrays.md

 let allCars = cars.combine(chineseCars);
 ```

-- .indexOf("Value to find") : returns the first index at whitch a given element can be found in the array, or -1 it it is not present.
+- .indexOf("Value to find") : returns the **first** index at whitch a given element can be found in the array, or -1 it it is not present.
+- .lastIndexOf("Value to find") : returns the **last** index at whitch a given element can be found in the array.

 ```js
 let index = cars.indexOf("Honda"); // 0